Tauranga: City facilities and attractions

 Cultural attractions include the Tauranga Art Gallery, which opened in October 2007 and showcases local, national and international exhibitions in a range of media.
 On the 17th Avenue, the "Historic Village on 17th", recreates a historic setting with original and replica buildings from early Tauranga housing arts and gift shops.

 The Baycourt Community and Arts Centre is a multi-purpose performing arts and theatre facility located in the central business district.

-Aviation interests are well served with the Classic Flyers Museum and the Gyrate Flying Club where you can experience flying a modern gyroplane; the "motorbike of the sky".
+Aviation interests are served with the Classic Flyers Museum and the Gyrate Flying Club where you can experience flying a modern gyroplane; the "motorbike of the sky".

 Tauranga has many parks: one of the largest is Memorial Park, and others include Yatton Park, Kulim Park, Fergusson Park and the large Tauranga Domain.
 The Te Puna Quarry Park has become a regional attraction, known for being converted from a disused quarry into a community park.

 Due to the temperate climate, outdoor activities are very popular, including golf, tramping (hiking), mountain biking and white water rafting.
 The Bay of Plenty coastline has miles of golden sandy beaches, and watersports are very popular, including swimming, surfing, fishing, diving, kayaking and kitesurfing.
 Tourists also enjoy dolphin-watching on specially run boat trips.

 The coastal suburb Papamoa and neighbouring Mount Maunganui are some of the more affluent areas in Tauranga.
 The region's beaches attract swimmers, surfers, kayakers and kitesurfers throughout the year.

 Tauranga has many outlying islands and reefs that make it a notable tourist destination point for travelling scuba divers and marine enthusiasts.
 Extensive marine life diversity is available to scuba divers all year round.
 Water temperatures range from 12 degrees Celsius in winter to 22–24 degrees Celsius in summer.
 Tauranga houses two professional dive instructor training centres, training NAUI, PADI and SSI dive leader systems.